Surface Duo 2 Hands-on: Almost everything will be upgraded | ExBulletin

 Surface Duo 2 Hands-on: Almost everything will be upgraded

-Surface Duo 2 features a new rear camera, 5G, and a new processor, coming this fall.
+The Surface Duo 2 features a new rear camera, 5G, and a new processor, all coming this fall.

 Microsoft